bioSBM: a random graph model to integrate epigenomic data in chromatin structure prediction: Results

-Importantly, the model goes beyond merely segmenting chromatin regions based on their epigenetic features; it also illustrates how these different classes interact, as represented by the matrix $B$, where each entry $B_{kg}$ encodes the interaction strength between class $k$ and $g$.
-Fig.~\ref{fig:topics_and_B}(a) shows that each of the 12 inferred communities strongly correlates with distinct epigenetic marks.
-Interestingly, despite the apparent redundancy for some of the communities at the level of epigenomic profiles, there are clear distinctions between the interaction patterns of different classes.
-For instance (see Fig.~\ref{fig:topics_and_B}(b)), classes 0 and 2 have similar epigenetic profiles but regions predominantly associated with class 0 have reduced contact frequency with regions primarily linked to class 2, and vice versa.
-Another notable observation is that classes 4 and 5 share a similar enrichment profile but differ in interaction patterns.
-Class 4 interacts only with itself and the epigenetically similar class 5, while class 5 interacts positively with classes 6, 7, and 8 as well.
-The inset of Fig.~\ref{fig:topics_and_B}(c) shows that regions with non-zero probabilities of belonging to classes 4 and 5 overlap with clusters corresponding to the B2 and B4 compartments.
-Here however nodes need not be categorized into one class or another, they can share properties of multiple communities in different proportions.
+Importantly, the model goes beyond merely segmenting chromatin regions based on their epigenetic features; it also illustrates how these different communities interact, as represented by the matrix $B$ where each entry $B_{kg}$ encodes the interaction strength between community $k$ and $g$.
+Panel (a) in Fig.~\ref{fig:topics_and_B} shows that each of the $7$ inferred communities is associated both with distinct epigenomic patterns and with interaction patterns between communities.
+Interestingly, despite the apparent redundancy for some of the communities at the level of epigenomic profiles, there are clear distinctions between the interaction patterns of different communities.
+For instance (see panel (b) in Fig.~\ref{fig:topics_and_B}), communities 0 and 1 have similar epigenetic profiles but regions predominantly associated with community 0 interact mainly with community 0 and community 1, while nodes predominantly associated to community 1 interact also with community 5.
+Another notable observation is that community 2 interacts positively only with the epigenetically similar communities 3 and 4, but community 3 interacts positively also with the very different community 5.
+The inset of panel (c) in Fig.~\ref{fig:topics_and_B} shows that regions with non-zero probabilities of belonging to communities 2 and 3 overlap with clusters corresponding to the B2 and B4 compartments.
+Here, however, nodes do not need to be categorized into one community or another, as they can share properties of multiple communities in different proportions (see also Fig.~S2 in SM\cite{SMnote} for some results characterizing the importance and degree of the nodes' {\it mixed-membershipness}).

-Altogether these observations show that the bioSBM representation of chromatin interaction patterns provides a more nuanced description than the one provided by simple segmentation of the genome in different clusters.
+Altogether, these observations show that the bioSBM representation of chromatin interaction patterns provides a more nuanced description than the one provided by simple segmentation of the genome in different clusters.